Syed Waheed Ashraf

-Syed Waheed Ashraf is an Indian Sufi scholar and poet in Persian and Urdu.
+Syed Waheed Ashraf (born 4 February 1933) is an Indian Sufi scholar and poet in Persian and Urdu.

+Education and career

 Ashraf received his B.A., M.A. and PhD (1965) degrees from Aligarh Muslim University.
 The title of his doctoral dissertation was A Critical Edition of Lataife Ashrafi.
 After serving at a number of Indian universities (Punjabi University at Patiala, M.S.
 University of Baroda and the University of Madras), Ashraf retired as head of the department of Arabic, Persian and Urdu at the University of Madras in 1993.
 Fluent in seven languages (Pahlavi, Persian, Arabic, Urdu, English, Hindi and Gujarati), he writes in Urdu, Persian and English, has written, edited or compiled over 35 books.
 Ashraf has focused on upholding and propagating the principles and practices of Sufism.

-Biography

-Parents

-Ashraf traces his lineage to a family of Syeds in Kichhauchha Sharif, a small town in the district of Ambedkar Nagar, eastern Uttar Pradesh.
-He was born on 4 February 1933, the third child of librarian Syed Habeeb Ashraf and Syeda Saeeda.
-Habeeb worked in the village library; although he was enrolled at Firangi Mahal, a madrasa in Lucknow, he did not complete his education due to the death of his father.
-He was well-versed in Ilmul Jafar and Ilmul Ramal (Islamic geomancy).
-Habeeb wrote to his eldest son, Syed Amin Ashraf (who was stationed in Aligarh), six months before his death asking him to be home on 3 February 1972 for his burial.

-Syeda Saeeda was the daughter of a Unani doctor in the village.
-Before her marriage, she assisted her father in the preparation of drugs in his dispensary and acquired a knowledge of Unani medicine (particularly diseases of women and children).